mohanmca/MohanLearningGround/src/main/md/BetterDeveloper/WorkingWithLegacy.md

 ## What needs to be agreed?

-1. Adopt coding standards
+1. Adopt Coding Standards
-2. code reviews
+2. Code reviews
-3. unit testing
+3. Unit testing
 4. Software design principles